TCLamnidis/RAStools/README.md

 	directly piping the FreqSum to `RASCalculator.py` and omitting this option.
 * The output file is defined using the `-O` option.
+* The outgroup with which all alleles should be polarised is defined with the `--outgroup` option.
+This is also the outgroup used for F3 calculations.
+We suggest using Chimp in most cases.
 * The maximum allele frequency for the non-Reference allele in can be changed with the `-M` option (default is 10).
 * By default, the minimum allele frequency of the non-reference allele is 2,